 - In Star Wars: The Old Republic, the Trooper storyline has you go after a highly competent and ruthless Sith general.
 After a lot of hard work, luck and Heroic Sacrifice you succeed in capturing him.
 You are given a medal and told that the Republic has traded the prisoner back to the Empire for some trivial concessions.
 There is an undeclared war going on with the Sith Empire that the Republic is losing but the Senate sees no reason to be concerned and things that they can still negotiate with the Sith.

 - In the Mass Effect series, the Council has this attitude towards the Reapers despite Shepard repeatedly telling them that they're coming, especially Sparatus, and Shepard has the opportunity to not only call them out on it, but can even refuse to save them in the first game, not that their replacements are any better.
 All three quickly do a 180 in Mass Effect 3 when the Reapers finally arrive, and amusingly turian Sparatus is the most supportive of the three.
 Salarian Valern requires Shepard to rescue him from Cerberus, and the supposedly reasonable asari Tevos first states that, "The cruel and unfortunate truth is that while the Reapers focus on Earth, we can prepare and regroup," then refuses to give Shepard a vital clue until it is already too late.
-This ends up resulting in Laser-Guided Karma when Thessia ends up being the only Council homeworld to completely fall to the Reapers.
+This ends up resulting in Laser-Guided Karma when Thessia falls to the Reapers about as fast as Earth did once the Reapers actually reach it.

 - Grand Cleric Elthina of the Kirkwall Chantry in Dragon Age II.
 You can warn her about anti-Qunari fanatics abusing her seal, but she doesn't act against them until the Viscount's son is murdered and violence is all but inevitable.
 Her refusal to take a stand in the Mage-Templar conflict leads to both sides becoming radicalized - the Templars turn Kirkwall into a borderline police state, while cornered mages turn to blood magic in droves.
 Anders gets so fed up that he blows up the entire Chantry with her in it, forcing the issue.